CultivateHQ/mas-frontend-base/README.md

 # MAS Frontend Base Styles

-This is a temporary gem that extracts the base styles from the MAS frontend project so that they can be used by other projects.
+This is a temporary extraction of the base styles from the MAS frontend project so that they can be used by other projects.

-**This gem should be discarded once these styles are added into Dough proper**
+**This project should be discarded once these styles are added into Dough proper**